"Sorry, we didn't think about you."

 Let’s take videos, for example.
 Your granny may be hard of hearing - how does she understand what she’s watching?
 Or, if you’re on your phone in a quiet waiting room, how do you take in content with the sound turned down?
 By adding captions and transcripts, audio information is made available to screen reading software and search engines….and importantly viewers are happy because they’ve been able to consume your content.

 Many of us experiencing the “new-norm” of the Covid-19 pandemic, are relying heavily upon websites, apps and digital technology for work and to go about our daily lives.
 So, businesses are also finding a shift in how their customers and potential customers transact with them.
 If we all take a moment to understand the diversity of our customers online, making even the smallest of adjustments to our websites and apps will open up doors.

-If you’d like to recieve my ‘5 Simple Digital Accessibility Tips for Small Businesses', then please do contact me at email@example.com.
+If you’d like to receive my ‘5 Simple Digital Accessibility Tips for Small Businesses', then please do contact me at firstname.lastname@example.org.